722.) Job 42

 and you are so very experienced!

-Genesis 1:3-4 (New International Version)
+Genesis 1:3-4 (NIV)

 And God said, “Let there be light,” and there was light.
 God saw that the light was good, and he separated the light from the darkness.